 New procedures for employment tax issues under IRC 7436

-This memorandum contains new procedures and guidance for Exempt Organization examination employees conducting audits involving employment tax issues, and the proper forms and letters to use when processing a Substitute for Return.
+This memorandum (PDF) contains new procedures and guidance for Exempt Organization examination employees conducting audits involving employment tax issues, and the proper forms and letters to use when processing a Substitute for Return.

 October 26, 2018